Jae7777/Dufu/README.md

 - Send Messages

 #### Invite URL:
-Use this URL template to invite your bot:
+Use this URL template to invite your bot to a discord server:
 ```
 https://discord.com/api/oauth2/authorize?client_id=YOUR_BOT_CLIENT_ID&permissions=3146752&scope=bot%20applications.commands
 ```